47gowda/chandan/README.md

-this is chandan messi ok
+this is chandan messi of
-rcb
-vvvv
-ddd
-hh
-jj
-rcb
+football player